 - In the score/announcer box, one assigned adult is responsible for clock AND scoresheet with no one else allowed in the area.
 Masks must be worn in the score/announcer box.

-- No more than two coaches are allowed on the bench at all times.
+- No more than three coaches are allowed on the bench at all times.
 Coaches must wear a mask.
 One coach must be in charge of the players to monitor players and keep them socially distanced as much as possible.

 - During a stoppage of play caused by a save, the goalie must drop the puck on the ice for the official to retrieve.